SrBrahma/firebase-functions-extended/README.md

 # Firebase-Cloud-Functions-Extended-HTTPS-onCall

-Improved Firebase Cloud Functions onCall for better Developer Experience
+Implements usual functionalities to the Cloud Functions onCall, including schema declaration and validation (using zod), error throwing and better caller information access.